 Hiking Everest Base Camp is one of life’s great adventures.
 Sure it can be difficult – trust me, I developed HAPE – but it’s definitely doable.
 From accommodation & food to medication & tipping, find out everything you need to know on the road to the Roof of the World.

-PLANNING YOUR EVEREST BASE CAMP HIKE
+TIPS ON PLANNING YOUR EVEREST BASE CAMP HIKE

 #1.
 Fitness & Training